 The search engine shows the results with the highest relevance to the customer’s keyword.
 Your website or product page will appear high in results if your content is SEO friendly and has high relevance.

 For instance, if a user searches with the keyword “best places to spend Christmas,” travelandleisure.com appears at the top, while Oprahdaily ranks 2nd and Goodhousekeeping ranks at 3rd position.

 It is a simple marketing tactic.
 A brand aligns with an “influencer” ( social media user with a large following) and is a credible source with your desired niche.
 It could be a celebrity or a blogger, or someone equally renowned.

 And since these influencers already have the attention and trust of your target audience, they can offer paid product endorsement that seems more personal to the customers.
 Thus, influencer marketing is a valuable tactic.
-The following graph represents the types of niches with the top paid influencers.
+The following graph represents the types of niche with the top paid influencers.

-Most commonly seen across social media, YouTube channels, and blog platforms, influencer marketing cost depends on the high-quality content and size of the social media followers.
-Ecommerce brands can partner with influencers to boost brand awareness, gain larger followings or increase revenue.
-For instance, Instagram shows Coca-Cola’s influencer marketing with Selena Gomez, a top-rated influencer among celebrities.
+Most commonly seen across social media, YouTube channels, and blog platforms, influencer marketing cost depends on the high-quality content and size of the social media followers. eCommerce brands can partner with influencers to boost brand awareness, gain larger followings or increase revenue.
+For instance, Instagram shows Coca-Cola’s influencer marketing with Selena Gomez - a top-rated influencer among celebrities.

-Usually done through blogs, affiliate marketing is where you talk about the products or put them on the list under a specific category.
+Usually done through blogs, affiliate marketing is where you talk about the products or simply put them on the list under a specific category.

 The referrers or affiliates drive traffic to your online website and are for each sale they help make; they get paid.
 These influencers post on social media about using the product.
 This practice is fast becoming one of the fastest eCommerce trends, but Amazon sellers are still thriving from this practice.